rtulke/flocate/FORENSICS_PROGRESS.md

 # Forensics Extension Tracker

 ## Current Objective
-Augment plocate with optional forensic metadata capture, historical change tracking, and a high-speed diff tool (`showdiff`) that compares snapshots or the live filesystem.
+Augment flocate with optional forensic metadata capture, historical change tracking, and a high-speed diff tool (`showdiff`) that compares snapshots or the live filesystem.

 ## Milestones
 1. **Metadata schema & compatibility** (in progress)